mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_1_converted.md

 text:     Give your minions **Airdrop** this turn.
 Draw a card.

 name:     Afterglow<br>
-text:     Restore 3❤️ to any Minion.
+text:     Restore 3❤️ to a minion.

 name:     Auryn Nexus<br>
 text:     **Echo**<br>